Henri Donnedieu de Vabres

 Donnedieu was born in Nîmes to a Protestant and bourgeois family.
-Prior to the war, he had campaigned for the concept of an International Criminal Court while serving as a professor of Criminal Law at the University of Paris.
+Prior to the war, he had campaigned for the concept of an International Criminal Court while serving as a professor of criminal law at the University of Paris.
 He continued to serve as a law professor in Vichy France.
 He also became director of the Paris Institute of Criminology.
 Later in 1947, he would again submit his idea before the United Nations' Committee on the Progressive Development of International Law and its Codification.

 In 1935 Donnedieu accepted an invitation to Berlin from Hans Frank, Hitler's personal lawyer and later Governor-General of occupied Poland.
 They debated the idea of an international criminal court.
+Frank was later one of the accused tried at Nuremberg, convicted, and sentenced to death.